cirving13/haskell-blog/ALGORITHMS/SORTING.md

 then in ghci you run the function like this: `quicksort1 [1,5,2]`

-So the code above we are taking the first element as our pivot, divide the remaining list into the elements greater than the pivot and less than the pivot.
-Then we recursively sort each of these sub-list, and combine them with the pivot in the middle.
-The pitfall with this version of quicksort is in each new list we make takes extra memory.
+So in the code above, we are taking the first element as our pivot.
+Then, arranging the remaining list into the elements greater than the pivot and less than the pivot.
+Then we recursively sort each of the sub-lists and combine them with the pivot in the middle.
+The pitfall with this version of quicksort is in each new list; we make extra memory.
 Meaning that we copy part of the list at each recursive step, or in other words, we will use at least O(n) memory.
-By the way, it's important to know that this version uses the first elementas the pivot.
+By the way, it's essential to know that this version uses the first element as the pivot.

 ### Mergesort